PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Naming of handshapes
     - Names for handshapes typically follow the names given by *The Canadian Dictionary of ASL* [CDASL]_.
-In some cases, there are other possible names for a given handshape that we did not use, even if there are more concise possibilities (e.g. the handshape "bent-extended-V"could have alternatively been labeled "bent-3").
+In some cases, there are other possible names for a given handshape that we did not use, even if they were more concise (e.g. the handshape "bent-extended-V" could have alternatively been labeled "bent-3").
+If you are looking for a particular handshape, consider whether it could be described in an alternative manner.

 - Conventions used for labels where multiple derivations from the baseline are involved:
     - Handshapes are sorted based on the first listed derivation in the label.
-    - The following order was generally followed for consistency: [derivations involving the fingers (flexion, adduction), involving thumb, “combined”, base(s), “index”]
+    - The following order was generally followed for consistency: (1) derivations involving the fingers (flexion, adduction); (2) derivation involving thumb, “combined”, base(s), “index”]
     - “Offset” is considered a derivation involving the thumb
     - The derivations called “modified”, “closed” and “open” are positioned fitting to the order in which they apply to the base relative to the other derivation.
 For example: for “spread-open-O,” the modification “open” applies before the modification “spread”.